 Sorrel refers to two things in the natural world: the herb, which isn’t especially tied to the season.
 But then there’s the color.
 Sorrel once referred to hair color, similar to a chestnut; now it’s most often used to describe a horse’s coat.
 While it’s rare as a given name, it survives as an occasional surname – sometimes spelled Sorrell.

-This sweetly ecovintage name isn’t specific to the autumn, maybe.
-It means forest – and, of course, forests stand in every season.
-But there’s something about hiking and camping that feels particularly appropriate as the days grow shorter.
+These sweetly ecovintage names aren’t specific to the autumn, maybe.
+They mean forest, from the Latin silva – and, of course, forests stand in every season.
+But there’s something about hiking and camping in the woods that feels particularly appropriate as the days grow shorter.

 A traditional name with history to spare, Theresa-with-an-h was long the preferred spelling in English.
 But now Teresa – the Spanish and Italian form – is the only one ranked in the US Top 1000.
 It makes this list for its meaning: harvest.
 Saint Teresa of Avila’s fame spread from the sixteenth century onward, making this name well-known across Europe, and eventually throughout the Spanish- and English-speaking worlds.